jayson-chao/Miiko-Bot/README.md

 ### Music Player
 - Feature "now playing" embeds and song queueing directly from song info embeds
 - Allow for playback of past live events/sets with track listing and scene selection

+## Contact
+A running instance of Miiko can be tested over on the [Miiko Bot Discord server](https://discord.gg/HChrpwVVHU).